Conte-Ecology/basinCharacteristics/README.md

   - `dplyr`
   - `lazyeval`

-Catchments shapefile - Existing polygons layers (e.g. NHDplus)
+Catchments shapefile - An existing shapefile of polygons representing hydrologic catchment basin (e.g. NHDplus).

 # Repository Structure

 The sub-repo in this repository are grouped by general function.
 Each sub-folder contains stand-alone scripts and spatial data sources used to create layers for a user-defined spatial range.
 The layers created in each sub-repo are defined by the scripting process and not necessarily the data source or the layer definition.
 For example, multiple sub-repos exist that access the same source layers from SSURGO because the scripting process differs significantly enough to warrant separation.
 The exception to this setup is the `\zonalStatistics` sub-folder which is used to calculate the statistics for the user-defined catchments version.
 This sub-repo accepts the output layers from all of the others, as outlined in the "Sample Workflow" section.

-An up-to-date, descriptive list of the current sub-repos is maintained at the bottom of this page.
-The `Covariate Data Status - High Res Delineation.xls` file in this repository provides the metadata for the final layers and the spatial ranges for which they are being used.
+An up-to-date, descriptive list of the current sub-repos is maintained in the `Covariate Data Status - High Res Delineation.xls` file in this repository.
+This spreadsheet provides the metadata for the final layers and the spatial ranges for which they are being used.
 A duplicate `.csv` version of this file is currently maintained for the purpose of specifying and accessing the conversion factors for final output of basin characteristics.

 # Sample Workflow

 The steps below outline an example workflow to create basin characteristics for surface water layers based on the the Fish & Wildlife wetlands database.
 Basin characteristics are calculated for the Northeast High Resolution Delineation (HRD) of catchments.

 1. Navigate to the `\basinCharacteristics\fwsWetlands` repo.
 Follow the instructions in the repo's `README` file for downloading & unzipping data, setting user inputs, and executing the code (`\scrpits\fwsWetlands.py`) in ArcPython.
 This information is unique to each sub-repo and is contained in the `README` files.
-Processed spatial data layers (ESRI GRID format) are output to `basinCharacteristics\fwsWetlands\____________`.
+Processed spatial data layers (ESRI GRID format) are output to `basinCharacteristics\fwsWetlands\gisFiles\Northeast\outputFiles`.

 2. Copy the output spatial layers from step 1 to the `\basinCharacteristics\zonalStatistics\gisFiles\rasters` directory.